 One study found a 6 percent rise in workplace injuries on the Monday after the daylight-saving time change.
 Traffic accidents rise 11 percent, following the time change too, so drive and work with extra caution the week of the time change.

-6. Take a warm soak in the tub before retiring.
+- Take a bath!
+Try a warm soak in the tub before retiring.
 Add a few drops of a relaxing essential oil, such as lavender or mandarin to your bath water.

-7. Sip a warm cup of herbal tea to unwind.
-These herbal teas are noted to have a calming, relaxing, and stress relieving effect: Chamomile, Lemon Balm, Lavender, Catnip and Hops.
+- Herbal tea time.
+Sip a warm cup of herbal tea to unwind.
+These herbal teas are noted to have a calming, relaxing, and stress relieving effect: Chamomile, Lemon Balm, Lavender, Catnip, and Hops.
 As with all herbs, seek advice from your natural health professional if you have allergies, other health conditions, or take medications.